 Please act for Western Sahara/Stop Moroccan Impunity in Western Sahara/Human rights monitoring in Western Sahara (please delete as necessary)

 In the absence of any legitimate claims to Western Sahara, Morocco uses fear, repression, and torture to maintain its occupation.
 This must stop.

-In addition to protecting human rights, the ruling by the Court of Justice of the European Union on the EU-Morocco trade agreement must be respected.
+In addition to protecting human rights, the ruling by the Court of Justice of the European Union on the EU-Morocco trade agreements must be respected.